 Whether you’re an experienced presentation creator or a total beginner, this is the ultimate guide for you!
 If you’re new to Slides, you can work your way through the sections from start to finish.
 If there’s something in particular you need help with, navigate to the section that interests you most by clicking one of the topic links below.
 This is a really in-depth guide, so bookmark the link and add it to your favourites to come back to.
 If you want more hands-on help, we also offer paid-for Google Slides training with an expert trainer.

 - Getting started

-- Adding and removing slides
+- Adding, removing, and hiding slides

 - Understanding the menu bar

 - Using Extensions